No results for ""

 Your SDK key is now in your clipboard.

-If we are implementing LaunchDarkly client-side, we will authorize our client with a Client-side ID.
+If you are implementing LaunchDarkly client-side, you must authorize the client with a Client-side ID.

-Import the LaunchDarkly client into our project and pass a configuration with your client-side ID.
-You can find your client-side ID by visiting the environments section of your project in the UI, selecting the Test environment, clicking the overflow menu to the right marked by the three dots, and finally clicking Copy… Client-side ID:
+Import the LaunchDarkly client into the project and pass a configuration with your client-side ID.
+You can find your client-side ID by visiting the environments section of your project in the LaunchDarkly UI.
+Select the Test environment, click the overflow menu to the right marked by the three dots, and then click Copy… SDK Key.

 The "Environments" page in LaunchDarkly with the overflow menu for an environment displayed.